Skip to main content

 Simple7702Account, Simple7702AccountV09signUserOperationWithSigner(userOperation, signer, chainId)fromViem, fromViemWalletClient, fromEthersWallet, fromPrivateKey, custom

-Calibur7702AccountsignUserOperationWithSigner(userOperation, signer, chainId)fromViem, fromEthersWallet, fromPrivateKey, custom (signHash required)
+Calibur7702AccountsignUserOperationWithSigner(userOperation, signer, chainId)fromViem, fromViemWalletClient, fromEthersWallet, fromPrivateKey, custom

 For Safe accounts, pass one signer per owner required by the threshold.
 For multi-chain Safe signing, pass the UserOperations and chain IDs together: